Skip to content

 Python variables vs Mojo variables

-The conceptual model of variables in Mojo is different from that in Python.
 In Python, a variable is a name that refers to an object in memory.
 The object itself contains the type information and the value.
-The address of the object is not directly accessible in Python, as it is abstracted away from the user.
+The memory layout and the location of the object are not directly accessible, but are abstracted away from the user.
+Each object has a unique identifier (which can be obtained using the built-in id() function), but this identifier is not the same as a memory address and should not be relied upon for memory management.

 See the following abstract representation of a variable in Python: